kvieira90/EasySSH/README.md

 easySSH

-Simple npm package to add new ssh hostnames to your config file with
+Simple npm tool to add new ssh hostnames to your config file